brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-03.md

 contemplate his inquiry or more specifically why it had been asked.
 Finding nothing more than childish curiosity, he answered.

-"I was promised a millennium about fifteen years ago[^65-1].
+"I was promised a millennium about fifteen years ago.
 So... nine-hundred and eighty five years to go."

 Harry gaped.
 The life span of the earth seemed like a long time, but